Newsletter

 Construction near the Jewish community of Revava in Samaria, Sept.
 28, 2010.
 Photo by Wagdi Ashtiyeh/Flash90.

-Israeli security forces on Wednesday morning shot a Palestinian terrorist who tried to carry out a stabbing at a farming outpost in central Samaria, military and medical officials said.
+An armed Israeli civilian on Wednesday morning shot a Palestinian terrorist who tried to carry out a stabbing at a farming outpost in central Samaria, police and military officials said.

-“A short while ago, IDF soldiers rushed to an area near Revava in the Ephraim Regional Brigade [deployment area] following a report of a terrorist who attempted to carry out a stabbing attack at the position,” the Israel Defense Forces stated.
+“A short while ago, IDF soldiers rushed to an area near Revava in the Ephraim Regional Brigade [deployment area] following a report of a terrorist who attempted to carry out a stabbing attack at the position,” the Israel Defense Forces said in an initial statement.

 “The terrorist was neutralized; there are no casualties,” the statement added.
 The condition of the terrorist was not immediately clear.